Sleep-related breathing disorder: Central hypoventilation syndrome

 "Central hypoventilation syndrome, sometimes referred to as Ondine's curse, is an inability of the brain to detect changes in carbon dioxide levels in the body during sleep.
 The human body determines the amount of oxygen it needs by monitoring how much carbon dioxide is in the blood."
 Central hypoventilation syndrome is caused by certain receptors in the brain failing to recognize changes in carbon dioxide levels during sleep, leading to a low breathing rate and low blood concentration of oxygen.
 Some of the causes of this disease are sudden onset obesity or spinal cord surgery.
 This is one of the least common sleep disorders and has the least amount of research done for it.

 Treatments of central hypoventilation syndrome

-The treatment for concentral hypoventilation syndrome involves breathing support during sleep, often through the assistance of a mechanical ventilator.
+The treatment for central hypoventilation syndrome involves breathing support during sleep, often through the assistance of a mechanical ventilator.
 In some cases, this type of breathing support may be necessary during waking hours as well.
 Often referred to as oxygen therapy, it can use a CPAP machine as well.
 Again weight loss is a big help as well and listed as one of the top ways to get rid of the problem.